Written for the Art of Living Retreat Center by Dr. Harrison Graves.

 The Ayurveda Home Cleanse

-A 5-day Ayurveda Home Cleanse Diet can eliminate toxins from the body while helping you to lose weight naturally.
-It involves five days of eating a special preparation of a soup called kitchari made of mung beans, rice, and select spices.
+A 7-day Ayurveda Home Cleanse can eliminate toxins from the body while helping you to lose weight naturally.
+It involves eating a special preparation of a soup called kitchari made of mung beans, rice, and select spices.
 For breakfast you may also have fruits.

-In just five days, many people have lost four to six pounds.
+In just a week, many people have lost four to six pounds.
 However, this cleanse should be kept for only one week at a time.
 If prolonged, it does not give such benefits.
 But you can repeat this after a month.
-A delicious kitchari is available daily in our dining hall.
 Kitchari also plays an important role in the Shankara Spa’s Panchakarma cleanse.